thurstinn/RP5-Console/README.md

 Connect the battery

-Connect Raspberry Pi 27W USB-C Power Supply (or any USB-C Power Delivery 12V 2A+ capable supply) to USB-C port on the console.
+Connect Raspberry Pi 27W USB-C Power Supply (or any USB-C Power Delivery 12V 2A+ capable supply) to USB-C port on the console

 Burn the bootloaders